flapjack/flapjack.io/API.md

 <a id="get_contacts_id_media">&nbsp;</a>
 ### GET /contacts/CONTACT_ID/media

-Returns a list of media (addresses, intervals) of the specified contact.
+Returns the media of a contact.

+Includes media type, address, and interval.

 **Example**
 ```bash